foolofato0k/Robo-Studio2/src/img_processor/README.md

 ## Subsystem Tests
 The **test_imgProcessor** folder includes:
-- Small dataset of 8 images to test on (permission to use given by participants)
 - TESTS.ipynb file of the tests. - Running instructions are found in the file

 ## Requirements